Apsidal precession: Newton's theorem of revolving orbits

 Newton derived an early theorem which attempted to explain apsidal precession.
 This theorem is historically notable, but it was never widely used and it proposed forces which have been found not to exist, making the theorem invalid.
 This theorem of revolving orbits remained largely unknown and undeveloped for over three centuries until 1995.
 Newton proposed that variations in the angular motion of a particle can be accounted for by the addition of a force that varies as the inverse cube of distance, without affecting the radial motion of a particle.
-Using a forerunner of the Taylor series, Newton generalized his theorem to all force laws provided that the deviations from circular orbits are small, which is valid for most planets in the Solar System..
+Using a forerunner of the Taylor series, Newton generalized his theorem to all force laws provided that the deviations from circular orbits are small, which is valid for most planets in the Solar System.
 However, his theorem did not account for the apsidal precession of the Moon without giving up the inverse-square law of Newton's law of universal gravitation.
 Additionally, the rate of apsidal precession calculated via Newton's theorem of revolving orbits is not as accurate as it is for newer methods such as by perturbation theory.

 General relativity

 An apsidal precession of the planet Mercury was noted by Urbain Le Verrier in the mid-19th century and accounted for by Einstein's general theory of relativity.

+In the 1910s, several astronomers calculated the precession of perihelion according to special relativity.
+They typically obtained a value that is only 1/6 of the correct value, at 7/year.